Oxford

 • If your source is from a library database, you do not need to provide a URL as access to the resource needs a university login and will not link directly.

-• If only one work is cited in an essay, the title can be omitted from the second and subsequent footnotes.
-(Section 15.18 Oxford Style Manual) For example, if you are writing an essay on Homer’s Odyssey and are not referring to any secondary sources, use the full citation for the first footnote, then ibid and the page number for all subsequent footnotes, i.e.:
+• If only one work is cited in an essay, use short form (author, short title) for second and subsequent footnotes.
+(Section 17.2.5 New Harts Rules: The Oxford Style Guide 2nd edition 2014) For example, if you are writing an essay on Homer’s Odyssey and are not referring to any secondary sources, use the full citation for the first footnote, then short form and the page number for all subsequent footnotes, i.e.:

 First footnote: Homer, Odyssey, tr.
 Robert Fagles (New York: Penguin, 1997).